 As an employer, you are well aware that finding the perfect job applicant is a difficult task.
 One potential employee might have all the tools, but there is one big problem… he/she can’t pass a drug test!
 This is a recurring problem that DOT and Non-DOT employers are facing across the country and it seems to be getting worse.
 More than 27 million people reported using an illicit drug in 2015 and this increase is spilling over into the workplace.

-Hundreds of thousands of applicants were turned away in 2015 because of their inability to pass a drug test.
-Of that group, 39% failed due to marijuana, 18% because of amphetamines and 12% related to oxycodones.
+- Hundreds of thousands of applicants were turned away in 2015 because of their inability to pass a drug test.
+Of that group, 39% failed due to marijuana, 18% because of amphetamines and 12% related to oxycodone.

-The largest increase from the previous survey was the group testing positive for opiates and oxycodones.
+- The largest increase from the previous survey was the group testing positive for opiates and oxycodone.

-During pre-employment testing, applicants are not given enough warning to rid their systems of marijuana.
-But if they are given at least a few days notice, they can detox cocaine, amphetamines and other drugs out of their system.
+- During pre-employment testing, applicants are not given enough warning to rid their systems of marijuana.
+But if they are given at least a few days’ notices, they can detox cocaine, amphetamines, and other drugs out of their system.
 So in conclusion, these numbers could be even higher if the applicants were caught more off guard.

 The Big Issue